simpeg/simpeg/docs/content/basic/contributing/testing.rst

         def test_order(self):
             self.orderTest()

-Derivative tests are a particular type or :ref:`order_test`, and since they are used so extensively, SimPEG includes a :code:`check_derivative` method.
+Derivative tests are a particular type of :ref:`order_test`, and since they are used so extensively, SimPEG includes a :code:`check_derivative` method.

 In the case